OchubaEkene/Intro-to-Link-Crawling_ScrapeQuotes/README.md

 > df.to_csv('quotes.csv', index=False)
 > print('Data saved to quotes.csv')

-### Ensure that the code is executed only when the script is run directly, and not when it is imported as a module in another script
+### Ensure that the code is executed only when the script is run directly, and not when it is imported as a module in another script, with max_depth
 > if __name__ == '__main__':
-    main()
+    main(max_depth=10)